Argus LogoPLARV

 RESEARCH PUBLICATION / ARGUS_CORE

-Data Quality Index (DQI)
+Argus Data Quality Index (ADQI)

 Author // Sherif Hasanov